sourcegraph/handbook/content/ops/finance/invoices.md

 ## How to Submit an Invoice:

-- All invoices should be sent via email to our accounting team, sourcegraph@officengine.com, with finance@sourcegraph.com copied on all emails.
-All invoices will be paid through [Veem](https://www.veem.com/).You should have received an invite to your personal email for a Veem account as part of onboarding.
+- All invoices should be sent via email to our accounting team, Sourcegraph@Bill.com, with finance@sourcegraph.com copied on all emails.
+All invoices will be paid through [Veem](https://www.veem.com/).
+You should have received an invite to your personal email for a Veem account as part of onboarding.
 - Please note: You do not need to submit an invoice via Veem.

 ## Invoice Submission Timing